-We (Eric Geiger and Jess Humphrey) are practitioner-researchers whose work as dance educators in higher education is driven by our dancemaking—our devotion showing up for each other in the studio every week.
+We (Eric Geiger and Jess Humphrey) are practitioner-researchers whose lives are driven by our dancemaking—our dedication to showing up for each other in the studio every week.
 Our decade-long collaboration has shaped us as individuals, our relationship, and another entity we’ve come to call Helen.

 Helen is (our body) of work.
-She is a dancemaker, lover, fighter, and educator.
+She is a dancemaker, lover, fighter, and teacher.
 Her fascia is an activist.
 She is at once both of us and all the dances we’ve made together.
 She is more privileged than most and has survived more than many imagine.
-She is made of things rather than being “about” them.
+When she comes through, dances that come with her are made of things rather than being “about” them.
 Audiences decide what she is “about”, and when they tell us, they share a part of themselves and her identity expands.
 And that is where the conversation that is live performance really gets started.

 Our individual careers are summarized in a collective bio, below.
 Both of us have not done all that is listed, but the consistency (we connect daily), intimacy (we are best friends as well as colleagues), and embodied nature of our collaboration allows us access to each other’s knowledge in uncommon ways.